 You do not often need to wait a significant amount of time.
 Insurance companies have to cover expenses within 30 days to avoid penalties.

 A victim of a vehicle accident most likely will have to travel to places on top of filing a claim.
 However, you should avoid driving your vehicle soon after an accident.
-Collisions generally cause damages to a person’s car, and a portion of it may not be visible.
+Collisions generally cause damage to a person’s car, and a portion of it may not be visible.

 Despite a dent or a few scratches, something could be wrong with the brakes or engine.
 The use of a car could be hazardous if the collision was severe.
 You should allow a mechanic to inspect your vehicle to know the full extent of your damages.